Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 23. Giant Lion’s Head

 The Lion’s Head is a statue on Kennon Road in the Philippines’ Luzon region.
-The Lion’s Head is a huge statue located near the Baguio-Tuba boundary at Camp 6, in the Philippines.
+The Lion’s Head is a huge statue near the Baguio-Tuba boundary at Camp 6, in the Philippines.
 It stands 12 meters tall and measures 12 meters in diameter.

 24. Mt.
 Cloud Bookshop